In sign of downturn, Indian retail landlords finally capitulate on price

 "Some corrections have happened.
 Some realities had to be considered," said Tushar Mehta, the director of Amanora Town Centre, a 1.1 million sq-ft mall (102,000 square metres) in the city of Pune, near Mumbai.
 "Retailers are seeing this as a window to close a deal at a better rate."

-The mall, with brands such as Hong Kong fashion chain Esprit Holdings Ltd (0330.HK), U.S. clothing brand Levi's LEVST.UL and Britain's department store Marks & Spencer (MKS.L), has renegotiated some leases in recent months at a discount of 5-8 percent.
+The mall, with brands such as Hong Kong fashion chain Esprit Holdings Ltd, U.S. clothing brand Levi's and Britain's department store Marks & Spencer, has renegotiated some leases in recent months at a discount of 5-8 percent.

 MALLS VERSUS HIGH STREET